YehyunLee/PokemonGame/README.md

 - For other unit testing files, Alex was responsible for creating them.
 However, we had trouble with communicating with him.
 We tried to contact him multiple times, but he didn't respond.
 Due to lack of time, we did our best job to create unit testing files.
-- Since this is interactive video game, we decided not to user presenter, controllers.
+- Since this is interactive video game, we decided not to use presenter, controllers.
 BattleView act as view model where it gets input and output and update UI directly.
 For presenter, controller, we decided to not use it since it's not necessary for this project.
 When user push attack, it calls corresponding use case and update UI directly.4 Our gateways are directly coded with interface under subfolders.
 Again, this was justified in presentation slides.